 NOTE: When you apply this hack, be sure there are no virtual machines running.

 Open a command prompt (Windows) or a terminal window (Linux) and type the following command:

 “C:\Program Files\Oracle\VirtualBox\VBoxManage.exe” setextradata global GUI/Customizations noMenuBar,noStatusBar

-NOTE: The path to VBoxManage.exe may be different on your computer.
+NOTE: The path to VBoxManage.exe may be different on your computer, especially Linux.
 Use the appropriate path.
 Be sure to use the quotes around the path to the executable if there are spaces in the path name.

-The menu bar and status bar are now gone.
+The menu bar and status bar should now be gone.

 With the menu bar and status bar hidden, it might be helpful to know some VirtualBox keyboard shortcuts so you can quickly access the menu options.

 To bring up the VirtualBox menu options, press the Host key and the Home key on the keyboard.
 When the status bar is available, the Host key is displayed in the lower, right corner of the virtual machine window.